 QJackCTL is the venerable, generally default, and most complete single tool for setup, testing, and configuration of the Jack audio system and ALSA MIDI interprocess/hardware patching too.
 There are newer tools which match possibly all of its functionality, but none its reliability.
-When building a new OS install, setting up for new hardware, and figuring out what I haven’t got set up right, I use this as primary tool.
-But like most audio tools for all general-purpose computing platforms, it was not designed for the live stage, it was designed for the studio, so other tools are primary when it’s time to play the music.
+When building a new OS install, setting up for new hardware, and figuring out what I haven’t got set up right, I use this as primary tool, just as in the Primer.
+But like most audio tools for general-purpose computing platforms, it was not designed for the live stage, it was designed for the studio, so other tools are needed when it’s time to play the music.

 aj-snapshot is a command-line and background-service tool which easily manipulates as many different Jack and ALSA MIDI connection sets as desired.
 It is not GUI at all, so often I create a connection set using QJackCTL and then write it to a file for future use in one of my patches with aj-snapshot.
 It runs in the background at all times to maintain the current connection set.

 Jack is a background process which connects audio and MIDI applications and hardware.
 It used to be a simple user-level application, run as needed and then turned off when not.
 Jack2 is a version rebuilt with multicore CPUs in mind, and the DBus version is more recent yet.
 I have found the DBus version to be very cleanly and smoothly controllable, especially in the script/automation fashion I need for absolutely predictable startup and solid session management.
 Recent versions of QJackCTL works with this very well, one just has to make sure that the QJackCTL configuration matches script settings.